Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

 |

-14. Change the AccessKey and SecretKey if Desired
+14. Change the Access Key and Secret Key, if desired.

-15. From the Minio UI Create a "mlflow" bucket by clicking on the "create bucket" button in the bottom right corner
+15. From the Minio UI, create an "mlflow" bucket by clicking on the "create bucket" button in the bottom right corner.

 |